 During this leg of the trip, you will spend some time in Eastern Iceland, as well as heading into the infamous South Coast.
 You will visit hidden waterfalls, small villages, dramatic black sand beaches, and quirky museums.

 Days 4 - 7

-This guide is part one of a three-part series, you can find Part One and Part Three here and our complete FAQ here.
+This guide is part two of a three-part series, you can find Part One and Part Three here down bellow.